Key Public Health Questions

-To minimize any bias when interpreting the results it may be appropriate to ensure that the person responsible for data analysis is different from the person responsible for implementing the intervention.
+To minimise any bias when interpreting the results it may be appropriate to ensure that the person responsible for data analysis is different from the person responsible for implementing the intervention.
 However if the analysis is completed by someone who has had no role in the intervention implementation they will need to develop a detailed understanding of the intervention.
-This could by through having a discussion with the interventions implementation team before formulating the recommendations from the results and to support the validity of the intervention, the intervention team should request a clear justification of the analysis methods used.3
+This could be through having a discussion with the interventions implementation team before formulating the recommendations from the results and to support the validity of the intervention, the intervention team should request a clear justification of the analysis methods used.3

 Recommendations, dissemination and communication

 No matter what data analysis techniques are used or what the results are, by developing recommendations, disseminating the findings and gaining an understanding of why the results occurred, the overall intervention evaluation can play a significant role in future intervention development.3

 Dissemination of health promotion evaluation findings is important for a number of reasons: